GalaxyGorilla/exometer_prometheus/README.md

 Despite the naming of metric types Exometer and Prometheus really differ somewhat on what each metric is capable of.
-The largest pain point might be that exometer histograms map on Prometheus summaries while Prometheus histograms have no real counterpart in exometer.
-Also exometer counters are not necessarily monotonely increasing while Prometheus counters rely on that.
+The largest pain point might be that Exometer histograms map on Prometheus summaries while Prometheus histograms have no real counterpart in Exometer.
+Also Exometer counters are not necessarily monotonely increasing while Prometheus counters rely on that.
 The following snippet will give you an overview how those types are mapped to each other.
 For precise examples just have a quick look into the tests, the snippet